Boom-Thep/E-commerce-Digital-Marketing-Campaign-Analysis/README.md

 ### Cost Per Click (CPC), Cost Per Lead (CPL), and Customer Acquisition Cost (CAC) Analysis

-#### Cost Per Click (CPC) Analysis
-**Top Performer:**
-- youtube_blogger ranks first with the highest gross profit of 11,253,496.49 and a relatively low CPC of 9.02, indicating efficient spending per click.
+- **Top Performer:** the influencer campaign, youtube_blogger, ranks first with the highest gross profit of 11,253,496.49 with ROMI (277.32%) at relatively low CPC ($9.02), CPL ($408.61), CAC ($2,120.13), indicating efficient spending per click, lead generation, and customer acquisition.
+The positive metrics signify the success and effectiveness of the campaign.
+Therefore, marketing team should allocate more fund in similar project with influencer.

-**Strong Performers:**
-- instagram_blogger and instagram_tier1 also show strong performance with positive gross profit and moderate CPC.

-**Underperformers:**
-- facebook_lal, facebook_tier2, and facebook_retargeting all show negative gross profit and relatively high CPC.

-**Campaign-Level Analysis:**
-- youtube_blogger: High gross profit, low CPC, and a high rank (1) indicate a very effective campaign.
-- instagram_campaigns: instagram_blogger and instagram_tier1 show positive gross profit and moderate CPC, suggesting good performance.
-- Facebook Campaigns: facebook_lal, facebook_tier2, and facebook_retargeting all have negative gross profit and relatively high CPC, indicating significant issues with these campaigns.
-- Search Campaigns: google_hot shows a positive gross profit, but its CPC is higher than youtube_blogger. google_wide shows a negative gross profit and a moderate CPC.
+- **Strong Performers:** Both the social campaign, instagram_tier1 and instagram_blogger also show strong performance with positive gross profit at $1,978,846.75 and %1,561,086.43 respectively.
+Morever, both campaign generate relatively low CPC, CPL, and CAC.
+However, instagram_tier1 yield better ROMI (77.14%) than instagram_blogger ROMI (36.75%).
+This can be due to the higher CPC ($14.16), CPL ($606.07), and CAC ($3,861.24) from instagram_blogger campaign.
+Both campaign provide a great insight.
+However, both campaign's metric still suggest good performance and shows that Instagram might be a platform to prioritize in compared to Facebook.

+- **Underperformers:** facebook_lal, facebook_tier2, and facebook_tier1 all show negative gross profit ranging from -$168K to -$2,3M with relatively high CPC, CPL, and CAC.
+Especially with facebook_lal with the highest CPC ($22.01), CPL ($1,38.94), and CAC ($8,986.19) generate the most significant gross profit loss with -$2,341,706.24.
+The listed metrics signify major issues of the campaign.
+Therefore, marketing team should investigate the listed campaign and review the marketing strategy utilize in the campaign while minimizing budget or pausing the campaign launch in Facebook.

 ![image](https://github.com/user-attachments/assets/be1dd594-169c-4208-94c4-8a58447122a7)
 ![image](https://github.com/user-attachments/assets/29cf7a91-37ac-413b-a971-22f9ee750a9f)
 ![image](https://github.com/user-attachments/assets/909886ff-c6aa-4f82-b823-7e3967299f4c)

-### Cost Per Lead (CPL) Analysis
-Top Performer:
-- youtube_blogger demonstrates the highest gross profit (11,253,496.49), indicating strong campaign performance.
-It also has a relatively low CPL (408.61), suggesting efficient lead generation.

-Strong Performers:
-- instagram_blogger and instagram_tier1 show positive gross profit and moderate CPL, indicating good performance.

-Underperformers:
-- facebook_lal, facebook_tier2, and facebook_retargeting all show negative gross profit and relatively high CPL, indicating significant issues with these campaigns.

-Campaign-Level Analysis:
-- Youtube_blogger: High gross profit, low CPL, and a high rank (1) indicate a very effective campaign.
-- Instagram Campaigns: instagram_blogger and instagram_tier1 show positive gross profit and moderate CPL, suggesting good performance.
-- Facebook Campaigns: facebook_lal, facebook_tier2, and facebook_retargeting all have negative gross profit and relatively high CPL, indicating significant issues with these campaigns.
-- Search Campaigns: google_hot shows a positive gross profit but a higher CPL compared to youtube_blogger. google_wide shows a negative gross profit and a moderate CPL.

-### Customer Acquisition Cost (Cost per order) Analysis
-Top Performers:
-- youtube_blogger ranks first with the highest gross profit (11,253,496.49) and a relatively low CAC (2120.13), indicating strong campaign performance and efficient customer acquisition. instagram_blogger and instagram_tier1 also show strong performance with high gross profit and moderate CAC.

-Underperformers:
-- facebook_lal, facebook_tier2, and facebook_retargeting all show negative gross profit and relatively high CAC, indicating significant issues with these campaigns.

-Campaign-Level Analysis:
-- Youtube_blogger: High gross profit, low CAC, and a high rank (1) indicate a very effective campaign with efficient customer acquisition.
-- Instagram Campaigns: instagram_blogger and instagram_tier1 show positive gross profit and moderate CAC, suggesting good performance.
-- Facebook Campaigns: facebook_lal, facebook_tier2, and facebook_retargeting all have negative gross profit and relatively high CAC, indicating significant issues with these campaigns.

 ## Additional Insights